supercrab/AlexaLampOriginal/README.md

 # AlexaLampOriginal

-**This project has been superseeded by a [newer and more complicated version](https://github.com/supercrab/AlexaLamp)**

-**This project lacks MDNS, automatic updates, web interface and configuration but is still very stable and runs just fine!**
+**This has been superseeded by a [newer and more complicated version](https://github.com/supercrab/AlexaLamp) which supports MDNS, automatic updates and web configuration - if you do not need that please use this very stable version!**

 This project was to create an Alexa voice controlled lamp with adjustable brightness.
 The lamp can also controlled using a rotary encoder with built in push switch.